datapartnership/conflict-nlp/docs/lda-readme.md

 Where:
 - `k` = number of top words per topic (e.g., 10)
 - `T` = total number of topics
+- Numerator is the number of unique words found in the top k words across all topics.

 **Scale:**
 - 1.0 means all topics have completely distinct top words